Teradata/tdbench/setup/greenplum/readme.txt

 on the host DBMS.

 If you develop any setup scripts, we would welcome submitting those to https://github.com/Teradata/tdbench.
-You can also raise issues there.
+You can also use github discussions for questions or raise issues there.